 If you are a dairy farmer, find out how you could save electricity using heat recovery and other technologies.

 Getting started with heat recovery

 Once you’ve identified the source of your waste heat and where it can be applied, you’ll need to work out if heat recovery would be practical and economic for your business.
-Download our Heat Recovery Guide for technical staff, which has information on sources of waste heat and whether recovering waste heat is right for your business.

 Temperature is key.
 The hotter the waste stream is compared to its surroundings, the easier it will be to re-use it.
 Also, recovered heat must be hotter than the temperature you need it to be at its final destination.

 - type of waste heat stream (gas or liquid)